Private Investment in Finnish Projects

 Like in other jurisdictions, individual projects in Finland are commonly organized in the framework of a Single Purpose Vehicle (SPV).
 In Finland, the vehicle comes – almost without exception – in the legal form of a limited company (osakeyhtiö, Oy).

-The minimum share capital in a private limited company is EUR 2,500.
 The articles of association contain the fundamental rules for the company’s structure and management.
-The law leaves the founders of new companies considerable latitude in moulding the articles according to their needs.
-For the case that the SPV is in the hands of more than one shareholder, the articles may contain detailed individual provisions, e.g. with regard to voting rights, distribution of profits, pre-emption rights, or formalities in respect of shareholders’ meetings.
+The law leaves the founders considerable latitude in moulding the articles according to their needs.
+For the case that the SPV is in the hands of more than one shareholder, the articles may contain detailed individual provisions, e.g., with regard to voting rights, distribution of profits, pre-emption rights, or formalities in respect of shareholders’ meetings.

 The central managing organ of the company is the board of directors (hallitus), consisting of one or more members.
 If fewer than three regular members of the board are nominated, one substitute member must also be appointed.